Small Goods Lifts: A Complete Guide for UK Businesses

 Although small goods lifts can vary across a range of environments, the objective remains consistent, safer goods handling, smoother workflow, and better use of available space.

-Selecting the right goods lift starts with understanding your operation.
-You should evaluate the maximum weight you need to lift, the physical size of the goods and the expected usage frequency.
+Selecting the right small goods lift starts with understanding your specification.
+You should evaluate the maximum weight you desire to lift, the physical size of the goods and the expected usage frequency.
 Planning for future growth is also important, as under-specifying capacity can restrict long-term efficiency.

 Space constraints must be carefully assessed, including the available opening, headroom, pit requirements, and landing layout.
-Our small goods lifts are designed to be compact and space-efficient, making them well suited to space restricted facilities.
+Our small goods lifts are designed to be compact and space-efficient, making them well suited to mezzanine retrofits and existing buildings.

-Advanced Handling offers a free site survey to assess your operation and identify the most suitable lift for your application.
+Advanced Handling offers a free site survey to get to know your requirements and help identify the most suitable lift for your application.

 Compliance is a critical consideration when installing any goods lift in the UK.
 Equipment must meet relevant legislation, including LOLER and PUWER, which together ensure lifting equipment is safe, well-maintained, and suitable for its intended use.